theSchmiddi/e_portfolio_quarkus/README.md

 # e_portfolio_quarkus Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This E-Portfolio is about Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+## Software for Live Coding

 ## Running the application in dev mode